 This logo is serviceable.
 Copperplate Gothic wouldn’t be my first choice, but I understand why law firms gravitate towards this typeface.
 This was the only variation of MMH’s logo, so immediately, I was concerned about how this logo might translate on mobile devices, and wheter legibility might become an issue.

-After understanding the client’s needs/desires, and after evaluating the old website, I began by laying out a new take on the sitemap.
-Then, I bypassed simple wireframes and jumped into designing more-tangible “style” pages so that I could get a better read on what the client was looking for.
-During the design of the website “style” pages, I noticed that the aesthetic of the original logo just didn’t fit the aesthetic that I was creating for the new website… so, I shoe-horned in a couple of tasteful logo explorations into my first presentation to the client, to gauge if he was open to the idea of a logo “refresh”.
+After understanding the client’s needs/desires, and after evaluating the old website, I began by laying out a new take on the sitemap, along with a website wireflow.
+Then, I designed 3 different “style” pages to help get a better read on the overall aesthetic the client was looking for.
+During the design of the website “style” pages, I noticed that the proportion of the original logo just didn’t fit the aesthetic that I was creating for the new website… so, I shoe-horned in a couple of tasteful logo explorations into my first presentation to the client, to gauge if he was open to the idea of a logo “refresh”.

 Since the client didn’t have an advanced identity system, I took the liberty of rearranging the monogram and logotype in a couple different ways to fit my “style” pages better.
 I was careful to be respectful to the client’s original logo.

 This scheme is light in tone, and abandons the green accent color in favor of a deep blue.
 I’ve incorporated some iconic skyscraper imagery to convey that this law firm is based in Chicago.
 Contact info is immediately available within the masthead.
 This scheme leads with large photo of a diverse group of professionals. (figure is scrollable)

 This scheme has a similar content structure/layout as Scheme A, but opted for the use of black to create a masthead that feels stylish and professional.
 Again, large hero photo, this time of the skyscrapers of downtown Chicago.
 Scroll down, and you’ll see that I opted for classic black and white photography for headshots of the partners. (scrollable)